qzhszl/Reporting-delays-a-widely-neglected-impact-factor-in-COVID-19-forecasts/readme.md

 This repository contains the codes to 1. generate a SIRD epidemic model, 2. uncover the reported delay for real data or generated synthetic data and 3. plot the evidence for reporting delays, which is described in the paper [Reporting delays: a widely neglecting impact factor in COVID-19 forecasts](https://arxiv.org/abs/2304.11863).
 If you use these codes, please cite the original paper and this repository.
 There are 6 main files in the repository:
 1. polyapdf.m:
-Polya-Aeppli probability density function
+Polya-Aeppli probability density function.
 2. odefcn.m:
-dydt=odefcn(y,N,beta,gammar,gammam) returns the differential equations of an SIRD epidemic model
+dydt=odefcn(y,N,beta,gammar,gammam) returns the differential equations of an SIRD epidemic model.
 3. infer_reporting_delays_realdata.m:
-Uncover reporting delay with real data(e.g. Spain)
+Uncover reporting delay with real data(e.g. Spain).
 4. SIRD_report_delay_synethic.m:
-Uncover reporting delay with generated synthetic datasets
+Uncover reporting delay with generated synthetic datasets.
 5. Camp_Scatter.py:
-Plot the relation between I, delta R and delta D
+Plot the relation between I, delta R and delta D.
 6. correlation.m:
 Plot reported I, delta R and delta D with the change of Day.